phonopy/phono3py/doc/auxiliary-tools.md

 ```

 `kappa-m111111.hdf5` is the output file of thermal conductivity calculation,
-which is passed to `phono3py-kaccum` as the first argument.
+which is passed to `phono3py-kaccum` as the first argument. `phono3py_disp.yaml`
+or `phono3py.yaml` is necessary to be located under the current directory to
+read the crystal structure.

 The format of the output is as follows: The first column gives frequency in THz,
 and the second to seventh columns give the cumulative lattice thermal